mertzlumio/mini/README.md

 ---
 ## Features for Future
 1. Seamless API plugin from various sources
-2. Mulito-model routing for chat
+2. Muliti-model routing for chat
 3. Self behaviour of the assistant
 ---
 ## Interface Preview